 - Geo-tag your posts on social media.

-- Encourage customers to share pictures on social media.
+- Encourage customers to share pictures from your tours on social media and tag your company.

-- Host a photo contest on your Instagram.
+- Host a photo contest on Instagram.
 Offer a free tour to the winner.

 - Give discount codes to customers to share with their friends, like Uber does.